-If you have received an automatic federal extension (Form 7004), the time for filing your Arkansas S Corporation Income Tax Return shall be extended until the date of your Federal Tax Return.
+If you have received an automatic federal extension (Form 7004), the time for filing your Arkansas S Corporation Income Tax Return shall be extended until the date of your Federal Tax Return for U S Domestic Corporations.
 For any extension beyond the automatic federal extension, or in lieu of the federal extension, you must make a written application on or before the due date of your Arkansas Return.
-The application should be made on Form AR1055.
+The application should be made on Form AR1155 and returned to the address above.